 "Won't you let me teach your children well."

-5) The longest-tenured coach in CSU history is Harry W. Hughes, father of mascot Billy.
+6) The longest-tenured coach in CSU history is Harry W. Hughes, father of mascot Billy.
 Hughes coached for 32 seasons between 1911 and 1946 (math doesn't add up because he took a 4 year hiatus), which is more than double the next longest-tenured coach in program history (Sonny Lubick).
+Given Hughes' longevity, it's unsurprising that he's the career wins (and losses) leader.
 In 1914, Hughes developed a play called the Million Dollar Play, which was probably aspirational, because I don't think he earned a dime from it.
 Anyhoo, the Million Dollar Play was an end-around based triple pass of sorts and it blew WWI era minds apparently but then again, so did the forward pass.
 After handing over the reins of the football team to Bob Davis in 1947, Hughes became the athletic director and when he decided to retire from that in 1953, he promptly died of a massive heart attack.
 The guy's heart really did beat for the Aggies.

 Million Dollar Playah.